klstein7/nextjs-wordle-dev-day/docs/02-game-board.md

   - You'll write functions to check user guesses against the target word.
   - Provide feedback by updating the UI based on whether letters are correct, present, or absent.

-By continuing to build on your application, you'll deepen your understanding of state management and component interaction in React, similar to advanced techniques in Angular applications.

 ---